pascal-fb-martin/motionCenter/README.md

 ## Overview

-A web site based on tclhttpd to provide control of a swarm of motion-equipped cameras.
+This software runs a web site to provide control of a swarm of motion-equipped cameras.

-This software is intended to work with tclhttpd, a pure Tcl HTTP server, and motion, a motion-detection software.
+The system is intended to work with tclhttpd, a pure Tcl HTTP server, and motion, a motion-detection video software.

-The web interface provides 2 main pages:
-- A calendar page to visualise all motion detection events.
-This page shows a per-month calendar and a daily timeline for the selected day.
-- A live video page to shows all configured cameras.
+This is a distributed system, where one server is running tclhttpd and exports its storage space using NFS, while satellite systems are equipped with (one or more) camera, run motion and feed the server with video recordings.

 This software is also capable of controlling Orvibo S20 WiFi sockets.
 These controls can be scheduled on and off at specific times of day, for specific days of the week.
 (The intend is to have in the future motion detection events to trigger light controls, e.g. light up backyard or front porche lights when movement is detected in this area.)

 ## Architecture

 The motionCenter software was designed for independent cameras controlled by the Motion software feeding a file server with motion capture videos.
-It provides a web interface built on tclhttpd, which gives access to these capture files.
+It provides a web interface built on tclhttpd, which gives access to these stored video files.

+The web interface provides 2 main pages:
+- A calendar page to visualise all motion detection events.
+This page shows a per-month calendar and a daily timeline for the selected day.
+- A live video page to shows a mosaic of all configured cameras.

+Each camera system registers its individual camera web interfaces (motion) periodically to the web server.
+This registration allows adding a new camera without changing the web server configuration.
+It also serves as a way to handle dynamic IP address allocation without relying on dynamic DNS.

 It is possible to use a separate computer for each camera, the file server and the web server.
 In this case, it is assumed that access to the file server is provided using NFS and automount (using automount is critical for the system to recover properly from power outages).

-Running the Motion software on the DVR itself may causes some significant CPU usage due to motion detection and video compression.
+Running the Motion software on the DVR itself would cause some significant CPU usage due to motion detection and video compression.
 Distributing the motion software over multiple small computers (e.g. Raspberry Pi 3 or FriendlyArm's Nanopi NEO) also makes the cabling easy when using analog cameras or USB webcams.

 The typical configuration is to run the web server on the file server (a.k.a.
 DVR) and the Motion software on satellite (diskless) small computers.